Having an upper body bodyweight workout is a surefire way to reach your goals.

-If you are a beginner or an intermediate I usually recommend a three times per week full body routine.
+If you are a beginner or early-intermediate, we usually recommend a three times per week full body routine.

 But what is the idea behind an upper/lower split and how can it help you achieve your goals?